Sirrine-Jonathan/generals-bots-dev-ext/README.md

 ### Usage

-Navigate to the [chrome extension page](chrome://extensions/) in a chrome browser tab
+Navigate to the chrome://extensions/ in a chrome browser tab

 Turn on developer mode